z3ht/wol-proxy/README.md

    1) Portforward a port of your choice from your router to the low power device (likely a raspberry pi)
    2) Must have the `wakeonlan` apt package installed and working on the low power device
    3) Run the `server.py` script on your low power device with the open port
-   4) The target (high power) device must have WoL properly configured and be in a hibernation state
+   4) The target (high power) device must have WoL properly configured and be in a hibernation state (check out my [dotfiles](https://github.com/z3ht/dotfiles) repository for a script that does this automatically)

 #### Usage
    - Install netcat